laravents/larvis/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within BotMan or BotMan Studio, please send an e-mail to Florian Wartner at florian@laravents.com.
+If you discover a security vulnerability within Larvis, please send an e-mail to Florian Wartner at florian@laravents.com.
 All security vulnerabilities will be promptly addressed.

 ## License